BryceCanyonCounty/bcc-wagons/README.md

 - Trade wagons with other players using target-menu
 - Limit individual wagon purchases to a specified job
 - Wainwright job can sell wagons to players (more to come!)
+- Shared inventory option.
+Allows wagon inventories to be looted when wagon is empty of players.

 ## Commands